krlwlfrt/bibliographie/README.md

 DROP TABLE a2aigaiongeneral, a2availablerights, a2changehistory, a2config, a2grouprightsprofilelink, a2logintegration, a2rightsprofilerightlink, a2rightsprofiles, a2usergrouplink, a2userrights
 ```

-## Add new table ##
+## Add new tables ##
-This is a new table we need to cross reference with the file log.
+This is a new table that we need to cross reference with the file log.

 ```sql
 CREATE TABLE `log` (